Bitergia/grimoirelab-metrics/README.md

 within the last 90 days.

+### Number of recent commits

+This metric counts the total number of commits made to the project within the last 90 days.

 ### Contributor Growth Rate

 This metric measures the growth rate of active contributors, defined as the